Last updated: July 13, 2026

 Hidden Gems:

 The drive from Miami to Key West is a beautiful tropical getaway that offers plenty of opportunities to stop and see the many attractions in Florida (we also have a new travel guide for South Beach Miami).
-You can drive across the famous 7 Mile Bridge that will take you across the beautiful water to Key West.
-[We have a recent review of Baker’s Cay Resort in Key Largo]
+You can drive across the famous 7-Mile Bridge that will take you across the beautiful water to Key West.
+[We have a recent review of Baker’s Cay Resort in Key Largo too]

-Once you arrive in Key West, there is no shortage of things to do.
-You can wander the narrow streets and explore the many colorful houses or take a boat ride out to the remote reefs.
+Once you arrive in Key West, there are so many things to do on land and water.
+You can wander the vibrant Old Town streets and explore the many colorful houses or take a boat ride out to the remote reefs to snorkel.
 Our Key West in a day guide is a great way to start planning your trip!

 Suggested Route: